Soibahadine Ibrahim Ramadani

 Soibahadine Ibrahim Ramadani ([swabaadin ibʁaim ʁamadani]; born 5 March 1949) is a French and Mahoran politician and formerly a member of the Senate of France, representing the island of Mayotte.

 He is a member of The Republicans and before that, its predecessor the Union for a Popular Movement.
-Since 2 April 2015 he is the President of the Departmental Council of Mayotte, the deliberative assembly for the Overseas Department and Region of Mayotte.
+From 2 April 2015 until 1 July 2021, he was the President of the Departmental Council of Mayotte, the deliberative assembly for the Overseas Department and Region of Mayotte.